-The CORe Project has extended beyond North Carolina into Virginia, out to California and is now positioned to expand nationally.
+The CORe Project has expanded beyond North Carolina into Virginia, out to California and is now positioned to expand nationally.

 Contact us to learn more and receive our brochures?
 Please click here to understand more about our curriculum that is currently being implemented into Teen Courts, Schools, Community-Based Programs and Prison systems.
 In the meantime, please read below to learn the thoughts of those who are a part of our program.

 CORe - Creating Our Reality...The Possibilities Are Endless Anthony DeNino - Charlotte, NC 704-236-8352